shiranLupo/BupApp/appFiles/README.txt

 clint should wait torecive key to finalize the connenction establishment

 retained = true other wise pub key  recievd to client is not stable, no_local= true for both

+LOG- todo boom! bug failed msg no controll was solved locally- check also on raspi bug- sync std out for client : enter backup path printed not on time...sync it to be after BUP succeed msg recieved. use flag?